adudenamedruby/scratch-buf/README.md

 # scratch-buf

-A simple plugin to provide a scratch buffer for jotting down random notes in NeoVim while you're doing other things.
+Inspired by Emac's scratch-buffer, which is immensely useful, this is a simple plugin that provides a scratch buffer for jotting down random notes in NeoVim while you're doing other things.
 The plugin will open a new vertical or horizontal split with a buffer named `*scratch-buffer*`, and a `txt` filetype.

-Written in Lua for Neovim.
+Written in Lua, so you know that it's sweeter than skittles.

 ## Features

 - Opens a new buffer in a new vertical or horizontal split window.
-- Automatically switch to an existing scratch buffer if it's already open.
+- Automatically switch to the existing scratch buffer, if it's already open.
 - Scratch buffers are ephemeral, and not backed up to a file.
+- Doesn't crash your computer.

 ## Installation